sander110419/Cloud-infra-visualization/README.md

 `main.py --tenant_id TENANT_ID --client_id CLIENT_ID --client_secret CLIENT_SECRET --subscription_id SUBSCRIPTION_ID --output_xlsx`
 If you do not add a subscription ID it will iterate over all avalable subscriptions.
 --output_xlsx is optional and will output an xlsx overview of all resources and types.
-This will output `azure_resources.xml` which you can import in draw.io
-This contains an overview page, and a page per resource group containing only resources belonging to that resource group.
-In draw.io, go to arrange > layout > Org Chart for the currently most legible view.

-Currently following resources are linked as parent/child:

-- VM - NIC
-- VM - Disk
-- Server - Database
-- App service plan - App service

 ## :pushpin: Roadmap